 8.1 Uplink-downlink frame timing

-;
+The quantity is derived from the higher-layer parameters TACommon, TACommonDrift, and TACommonDriftVariation if configured, otherwise ;

+The quantity is computed by the UE based on satellite-ephemeris-related higher-layers parameters if configured, otherwise .

 The provided highe layer parameters TACommon, TACommonDrift,TACommonDriftVariation and satellite-ephemeris-related parameters are with reference to an epoch time at a reference point.
 A UE may assume the epoch time as the start of a subframe n of a SFN m, if m and n are provided; otherwise, the UE may assume the epoch time as the end of a SI window in which the parameters are provided.
 The reference point is where DL and UL are frame aligned with an offset given by .